Mahavir JayantiBy Nepali Patro (Sudan Bhattarai Upadhyaya) in Festivals .

-Therefore, Mahavir’s message reflects freedom and spiritual joy of the perfect living being and is full of universal compassion.
+Therefore, Mahavir’s message reflects the freedom and spiritual joy of the perfect living being and is full of universal compassion.

 Jains practice these vows at the center of their lives and monks and nuns follow these vows strictly and totally.
-Whereas, if the common people try to follow these vows as far as their lifestyles will permit they will surely have a good karma and best life.
+Whereas, if the common people try to follow these vows as far as their lifestyles will permit they will surely have good karma and the best life.

 At the age of 72 (527 B.C.), Lord Mahavir died and his purified soul left the body achieving Mokcha.
 He became a Siddha, pure consciousness, a liberated soul which lives forever in a state of complete bliss.
-Thus in memory of his accomplishment Mahavir Jayanti is observed all over the world.
+Thus in memory of his accomplishment, Mahavir Jayanti is observed all over the world.

 Significant points of life and teachings of Lord Mahavir

 Mahavir’s spiritual power, his moral grandeur teachings impressed the mass of people and it made the religion simple and natural, completely free from elaborate ritual complexities.
 His teachings reflected in the popular impulse towards the internal not the external beauty and harmony of the soul.
-Mahavir eradicated the concept of God as creator, protector, and/or destroyer from the human intellect denouncing the worship of gods for attainment of salvation.
-His teachings on the idea of supremacy of human life by emphasizing the importance of the positive attitude in this life.
-Lord Mahavir, preached the teaching of universal love, emphasizing all living beings are equal irrespective of their size, form, teaching a concept that we should respect, love, treat all equally even whether one is spiritually developed or under-developed.
+Mahavir eradicated the concept of God as creator, protector, and/or destroyer from the human intellect denouncing the worship of gods for the attainment of salvation.
+His teachings on the idea of the supremacy of human life by emphasizing the importance of a positive attitude in this life.
+Lord Mahavir, preached the teaching of universal love, emphasizing all living beings are equal irrespective of their size, form, teaching a concept that we should respect, love, and treat all equally even whether one is spiritually developed or under-developed.